mjolewis/Car-Rental-Service/README.md

 from the Abstract Factory pattern are responsible for instantiating any number of concrete Vans.

 ***CarUnavailable***\
-A simple data model that is in the application when there are no cars available for rent at a given location and time.
+A data model that is used throughout the application to represent cases when an administrator attempts to create a car type that the stores do not own.
+This protects against instances where an administrator fails to use the CarTypes Enum to create concrete car objects.

 ***ApplicationConfig***\
-The ApplicationConfig class provides the application with access to shared resources such as data constants.
+The ApplicationConfig class provides the application with access to MySQL information.

 ***WebSocketConfig***\
 The WebSocketConfig class is solely responsible for configuring and enable WebSocket and STOMP messaging.
 The purpose